WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

   an overview of Clojure's `core.async` library.
 * Douglas Comer & Pearson Education (image credit): [Figure 25.7 from "Fundamentals Of Computer Networking And Internetworking"](https://www.cs.csustan.edu/~john/classes/previous_semesters/CS3000_Communication_Networks/2015_02_Spring/Notes/CNAI_Figures/figure-25.7.jpeg)

+## TODO: Break here for end of first article / start of second article?

-# Wallaroo's Back-Pressure Mechanisms
+## Wallaroo's Back-Pressure Mechanisms

 Wallaroo uses end-to-end back-pressure to limit queue sizes of all actors within the system.
-This section describes how it back-pressure is implmented by Wallaroo today and how it will change in a near-future release.
+This section describes how it back-pressure is implemented by Wallaroo today and how it will change in a near-future release.

-## Where Does the Term Back-Pressure Come From?
+### Where Does the Term Back-Pressure Come From?

 Originally, the term "back-pressure" refers to the resistance to forward flow of gas or liquid in a confined space, e.g., air duct or